 Now there’s a challenge to the mind.
 To the logical brain.
 You either do or you don’t.
 How can you do without doing?

-Do without doing and it all gets done is a phrase appearing often in the Tao de Ching by Lao-Tzu – a Chinese prophet who lived some 2500 centuries ago.
+Do without doing and it all gets done is a phrase appearing often in the Tao de Ching by Lao-Tzu – a Chinese prophet who lived some 2500 years ago.
 Every time I read that phrase, I am stopped in my tracks.
 How do you do without doing?
 As with so many wise teachings, the meaning is often oblique and sometimes occurs at many different levels.

-Here are just a few excerpts:
+Here are just a few excerpts from the Tao de Ching:

 So the sage lives openly with apparent duality and paradoxical unity.